 In fact, many juvenile crimes are considered misdemeanors, but even if they do commit violent crimes that are felony offenses, the juvenile justice system was designed to rehabilitate youthful offenses and find alternative punishments to incarceration.

-Secure Proven Legal Representation for Your Juvenile Case
+Secure Proven Legal Representation for Your Juvenile Court Case

 In Louisiana, a top source for criminal defense attorneys is the John D. & Eric G. Johnson Law Firm.
 We have more than 25 years of experience representing ordinary citizens like you and want to help you get your life back on the right track — and that includes juveniles facing their first arrest.
 It’s our mission to give you the most personalized experience possible and help you have your voice heard.

 Eric Johnson is respected throughout Louisiana and is known for providing solid representation that wins cases.
-He is a member of the Louisiana Bar Association and the National Association of Criminal Defense Lawyers, with a successful track record of helping clients facing misdemeanor, felony, and even federal charges.
+He is a member of the Louisiana Bar Association and the National Association of Criminal Defense Lawyers.
+He has a successful track record of helping clients facing misdemeanor, felony, and even federal charges.

-To schedule a free consultation regarding your case, call our office at 318-377-1555 or contact us online today.
+To schedule a free consultation regarding your case, call our office at 318-377-1555 or complete our contact form today.
 We’re here to represent you!